pawelc/docs/read_papers.md

 Authors generate programs automatically that meet some criteria  regarding the difficulty.
 Overall this article seems to be weaker model than for example NTM.
 # Recent Advances in Recurrent Neural Networks
 Nice review of RNN from the historic models upto the state of the art like memory networks.
+# Mastering the game of Go with deep neural networks and tree search
+Use value, policy networks together with Monte Carlo Tree Search and other techniques to achieve the best ever AI go player.
+First policy network is trained supervised on database of games.
+It is seed to policy network which is learnt using RL with self play.
+On these self play games value network is trained.